 - Are you routing based on ticket priority?
 If so, what triggers are you going to use to add and manage priority on tickets?

 - Are you using skills?
 If so, what skills are you going to define and which agents have them?
 What routing rules or triggers are you going to use to add and manage skills on tickets?
 Do you want to fallback to routing without regard to skills if agents with the skills aren't available?
-If so, which skills are always required, and which are optional?
+If so, how long should it take for optional skills to timeout?
+Which skills are always required, and which are optional?

 - (Enterprise plans only) Are you going to turn on call offering time limits, which acts as a reassignment time threshold for incoming calls?